akeneo/portal-helpcenter/content/md/shared-catalogs/1-set-up-shared-catalogs.md

 1. Select a `Linked PIM instance` in the list.
 2. Choose an `Instance name`, it will not be a domain name.
+3. The `Installation continent` is pre-filled with your linked PIM instance location.
-3. Input your `PIM API connection credentials`, test the connection to validate.
+4. Input your `PIM API connection credentials`, test the connection to validate.
-4. Once the form is filled in and connection successfully tested, click on `Request an instance`.
+5. Once the form is filled in and connection successfully tested, click on `Request an instance`.

 ![Shared Catalogs setup form](../img/shared_catalogs_setup.gif)